nodecircledev/sc/PRTX/README.md

     wget https://raw.githubusercontent.com/rarealton/masternode-scripts/master/PRTX/install.sh
     bash install.sh

-This script will let you choose up to 5 masternodes to set up on one vps running UBUNTU 16.04
+This script will let you choose as many masternodes you want and will set them up on one vps running UBUNTU 16.04 (5 is the max I recmond on one vps for now)

 Save each PRIVATEKEY for Later use